beta exclusive

 How do I download everything from iCloud storage?

-After making sure iCloud is turned on on your device, follow these steps:
+To download everything from iCloud storage, first make sure iCloud is turned on on your device.
+Then, follow these steps:

 • On your iPhone, sign in to iCloud.com, go to Photos, and batch-select all files to download.